Fifth Street Viaduct

 The Fifth Street Viaduct or the Fifth Street Bridge, officially the Curtis Holt Sr. Bridge, is a bridge crossing Bacon's Quarter Branch in the Shockoe Valley of Richmond, Virginia in the United States.
 It carries automobile and pedestrian traffic between Downtown Richmond's Jackson Ward and Gilpin Court with the North Side's Chestnut Hill and Highland Park.

 History

 1891 bridge

-The first Fifth Street Viaduct, also called the Northside Viaduct, was an iron or steel structure completed in February 1891 for streetcars, which had been introduced in Richmond in 1887.
+The first Fifth Street Viaduct, also called the Northside Viaduct, was an iron structure completed in February 1891 for streetcars, which had been introduced in Richmond in 1887.
 It included a vehicular roadway, a walkway, and double-tracked street railway and was described as "a splendid iron structure 40 feet wide and 1200 feet long, costing about $80,000 ..." in a developer's advertisement at the time.
-The streetcar line allowed for the development of Chestnut Hill and other streetcar suburbs north of the deep Shockoe Valley.
+The streetcar line allowed for the development of Chestnut Hill and Highland Park which were streetcar suburbs north of the deep Shockoe Valley.
+The Northside Viaduct was opened to the public on April 23, 1891.
 Masonry remnants of the north abutment of this original bridge are still visible.

-The first Fifth Street Viaduct or Northside Viaduct was built right through the Shockoe Hill African Burying Ground, which appeared on maps at the time as Potter's Field.
-Many graves were destroyed in the process.
+The extension of Fifth Street north of Hospital St., along with the construction of the Fifth Street Viaduct, or Northside Viaduct, destroyed many graves in the Shockoe Hill African Burying Ground.
+The street and viaduct were constructed directly through the burial ground.
+At the time of construction, the burial ground appeared on maps as Potter's Field.